-Alicia Boler-Davis was named executive vice president, General Motors Global Manufacturing in June, 2016.
+Alicia Boler Davis was named executive vice president, General Motors Global Manufacturing in June 2016.
 Her responsibilities include leading GM’s global manufacturing operations, manufacturing engineering and labor relations organizations.
-She is a member of the Executive Leadership Team and reports to GM CEO and Chairman Mary Barra.
+She is a member of the GM Senior Leadership Team and reports to GM CEO and Chairman Mary Barra.

-Prior to this assignment, Boler-Davis was senior vice president, Global Connected Customer Experience since November 2014, where she led the company’s connected customer activities, including infotainment, OnStar and GM’s Urban Active personal mobility initiatives.
+Prior to this assignment, Boler Davis was senior vice president, Global Connected Customer Experience since December 2014, where she led the company’s connected customer activities, including infotainment, OnStar and GM’s Urban Active personal mobility initiatives.

-Numerous organizations and publications have recognized Boler-Davis for her professional accomplishments and community service.
+Numerous organizations and publications have recognized Boler Davis for her professional accomplishments and community service.
 Of note, in late 2017 Boler Davis was named the prestigious 2018 Black Engineer of the Year.
 In addition, Automotive News named her its 2017 All Star in Manufacturing.
 In 2013, Fortune magazine named her as one of the 10 most powerful women in the automotive industry.
-In 2010, Automotive News included Boler-Davis in its list of the 100 Leading Women in the North American Automotive Industry.
+In 2010, Automotive News included Boler Davis in its list of the 100 Leading Women in the North American Automotive Industry.
 In 2016, Trumpet Awards named her Corporate Executive of the Year.

 She serves on the board of directors at General Mills and Beaumont Health.
-In addition, she is a member of the Northwestern University McCormick Advisory Council, a board trustee of the Care House of Oakland County, and a member of the OnStar/Shanghai Board of Directors.
-Boler-Davis also serves as Executive Liaison for the GM WOMEN leadership board.
+In addition, she is a member of the Northwestern University McCormick Advisory Council and a board trustee of the Care House of Oakland County.
+Boler Davis also serves as Executive Liaison for the GM WOMEN employee resource group.

 Boler Davis has a bachelor’s degree in chemical engineering from Northwestern University, a master’s degree in engineering science from Rensselaer Polytechnic Institute and an MBA from Indiana University.